Wlad1slav/wayforpay-ts-integration/README.md

 const wayforpay = new Wayforpay({
   merchantLogin: process.env.MERCHANT_LOGIN as string,
   merchantSecret: process.env.MERCHANT_SECRET_KEY as string,
-  currency: process.env.CURRENCY as string,
   domain: process.env.DOMAIN as string,
 });

 // Creates a form for a request to wayforpay const form = await wayforpay.createForm(cart as TCartElement[], {
+  currency: 'UAH',
-  deliveryList: "nova;other"
+  deliveryList: ["nova", "other"],
 });
 ```